BitGnat/bx.bitnats/README.md

 ## stats

-the bx.bitnats [dune dashboard](https://dune.com/bitgnat/bx-bitnats) provides the following stats:
+the bx.bitnats [dune dashboard](https://dune.com/bitgnat/bx-bitnats) is updated daily 11:30 UTC and provides the following stats:

 📙 **Spectrum**: rarity classification for bitnats
 📙 **Supply**: dynamic supply of each bitnat